-The central actors contributing to the consumer protection in alternative financial services in Denmark traditionally come from government, municipalities as well as from the third sector organizations.
-Only minor involvement of private actors in the SI stream was recognized, since the field is strongly dominated by public sector partnering with several civil societies.
+The central actors contributing to the consumer protection in alternative financial services in Denmark traditionally come from national government, local government (in form of municipalities) as well as from the third sector organizations.
+Only minor involvement of private actors in the SI stream was recognized, since the field is strongly dominated by public sector partnering with several TSOs.
 Moreover, volunteers are contributing to the SI stream in Denmark.